 George Washington was a man fit to be king.
 In fact he was offered the crown by the victorious Americans after the cessation of the American War of Independence.
 He was one of the richest men in colonial America and a successful general who commanded a great deal of respect and followed the teachings of the Age of Enlightenment.
 While George refused to rule as a king, he was less hesitant to share his insights on matters relating to health, wealth, and politics.
-Keep reading for his top 10 health and fitness tips below:

 “I hope I shall possess firmness and virtue enough to maintain what I consider the most enviable of all titles, the character of an honest man.”
 George Washington

 President George Washington believed that our health should be one of the most important priorities in life.
 President Washington really knew the value of health in our lives.
 Because without our health, it’s almost impossible to live life to the fullest.
 In order to enjoy and carry out day-to-day tasks, we need to be able to walk, breathe on our own, lift objects, have fun and so much more.
 Shortly before his passing, the former President wrote that “Health was amongst (if not the most) precious gift of Heaven, and without it we are but little capable of business, or enjoyment.”

 - Be An Active & Healthy Leader

 Not many know that George Washington was actively involved in the military, serving for a span of over 40 years.
 It was his heroic and strategic service in the United States military where he became known as the Father of our Country.
 While in the military, George Washington was constantly on his feet, leading his people through battles, and persevering under pressure.
 Leadership is known to be associated with improved relationships, increased mood, positive outlook, increased self-confidence, and many more positive attributes.
 If you want to impact the health of other people, as well as yourself, then it’s best to lead by example.
 The types of social, emotional, and mental health benefits that being a leader can bring are endless!